dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 If we remove `service.shutdown();` they will run forever.

 ###### wait/notify and await/signal
+Basics:
+* only thread that acquired a lock associated with this monitor can call these method, otherwise you will get `IllegalMonitorStateException`
+* `wait/notify` is the old way to build concurrency - inside `Object`
+* `await/signal` is new one from `java.util.concurrent.locks` package
+when you call `wait` - 3 things happens:
+* thread is put into waiting list
+* monitor of the object on which this method called is unlocked (to be able to call `wait` you have to lock the object first)
+* thread state is changed to `WAITING` when you call `notify/notifyAll`:
+* waiting thread is moved into `RUNNABLE`
-`wait/notify` is the old way to build concurrency, but `await/signal` is new one from `java.util.concurrent.locks` package.
-We can implement BlockingQueue using old and new way
+* if multiple threads waiting, and you call `notify` - JVM will select 1 thread and move it to runnable state We can implement BlockingQueue using old and new way
 ```java
 import java.util.ArrayList;
 import java.util.List;